The Principal Financial Group Center for Global Citizenship Faculty Development and Campus Activities Funds

 The Global Citizenship Faculty Research and Development Fund:

-Funding is capped at $3000 per proposal and only full-time faculty are eligible to apply.
-Proposals may be submitted throughout the academic year.
-Faculty should plan up to 3 weeks for the review and notification of proposal awards.
-Funding decisions will be made by the CGC Director and two GIPAC members.
+Proposals may be submitted throughout the academic year and are reviewed on a monthly basis.
+Funding decisions will be made by the CGC Director and a review committee consisting of GIPAC and GIIT members.
 To apply, please submit a proposal via the common international fund application form below.
-A one page report that describes the activities and experiences supported by the grant should be submitted at the completion of the activity.
+A report that describes the activities and experiences supported by the grant is required at the completion of the activity.

 The Global Citizenship Campus Activities Fund: